 Kendall, Joseph N.(born: 1909 - died: 1965)

-For more see L. Vance, "College football hall of fame welcomes 3 African-American QBs," at blackathlete.net; S. Hagerman, "One of the finest: Late Western High standout to be inducted into College Football Hall of Fame," Owensboro Messenger-Inquirer, 07/16/2007, section C, p.
+For more see "Joe Kendall Hall of Fame profile," at footballfoundation.org; S. Hagerman, "One of the finest: Late Western High standout to be inducted into College Football Hall of Fame," Owensboro Messenger-Inquirer, 7/16/2007, section C, p.
 1; and contact CESKAA.